k2io/K2-Tenable-Report-Generator-API/README.md

 # k2-report-generator
-This repository contains source code to merge reports produced by multiple competitive companies with K2.
+This repository contains code to merge vulnerability scan report produced by  DAST solution (e.g. Tenable) with the results K2 generates during those scans.

+The executable JAR package will produce combined report.

 This is an executable JAR package.